brscn2/aesthetiq/python_engine/USAGE_GUIDE.md

 # Basic Usage Guide

-This guide explains how to use the aesthetiq Python backend for conversational style recommendations.
+This guide explains how to use the aesthetiq Python backend through the public `gateway` API.

 ## Installation and Setup